KomMonitor/kommonitor-importer/README.md

 <img src="./docs/class-diagrams/KomMonitor_Importer_ClassDiagram.png" alt="KomMonitor Importer Class Diagram"/>

 **RequestHandler**
 There is one generic `AbstractRequestHandler` that implements a common handling for incoming API requests.
-Depend on the type of the request, a concrete handler implementation handles the request type-specific.
+Depending on the type of the request, a concrete handler implementation handles the request type-specific.
 E.g. if there is an incoming request for updating a _SpatialUnit_ the `SpatialUnitUpdateHandler` that is bind on a `UpdateSpatialUnitPOSTInputType` will be invoked.
-For importing the requested resource all handler uses a certain `DatasourceRetriever` and a certain `Converter` that will be provided by repositories.
+For importing the requested resource all handler use a certain `DatasourceRetriever` and a certain `Converter` that will be provided by repositories.

 **DataSourceRetriever**
 Each of the different implementations of the generic `DataSourceRetriever` interface is bound to a certain dataset type and is responsible for retrieving a `Dataset` that holds an object of the same type.
-E.g. the `FileRetriever` retrieves a `File` object and creates a `Dataset` object that is bound to a `File` object, while the `HttpRetriever` does the same with an `InputStream`.
-A certain `DataSourceRetriever` will be provided to the _RequestHandler_ by the `DataSourceRetrieverRepository` dependent on the data source type which is defined by the `dataSource` property within the import POST request body (see: _Datasource Definition_ section).
+E.g. the `FileRetriever` retrieves a `File` and creates a `Dataset` that is bound to the `File` object, while the `HttpRetriever` does the same with an `InputStream`.
+Certain `DataSourceRetriever` will be provided to the _RequestHandler_ by the `DataSourceRetrieverRepository` dependent on the data source type which is defined by the `dataSource` property within the import POST request body (see: [Datasource Definition](#datasource-definition)).

 **Converter**
 Certain implementations of the `Converter` interface face the conversion of specific data formats.
 They take a `Dataset` which was retrieved by a `DataSourceRetriever` and convert the object that is bound to the `Dataset` into `Indicator` and `SpatialResource` objects.
 Those two entity types will be then used to generate the request body for the POST request against the _Data Management_ API.
-Like the `DataSourceRetriever`, a certain `Converter` implementation will be provided by a `ConverterRepository` to the _RequestHandler_, dependent on the `converter` property definition within the import POST request body (see: _Converter Definition_ section).
+Like the `DataSourceRetriever`, a certain `Converter` implementation will be provided by a `ConverterRepository` to the _RequestHandler_, dependent on the `converter` property definition within the import POST request body (see: [Converter Definition](#converter-definition)).

 ## How to implement additional DataSourceRetriever
 The easiest way to implement a `DataSourceRetriever` for an additional data source is to extend `AbstractDataSourceRetriever`.
-Let's have a look on how this could be done by the example of the existing `InlineTextRetriever` which aims to retrieve data sets that are defined 'inline' within the import POST request body.
+Let's have a look on how this could be done by the example of the existing `InlineTextRetriever` which aims to retrieve data sets that are defined 'inline' within an import POST request body.

 1) Annotate your class with the Spring `@Component`, so that it can be auto-injected within the `DataSourceretrieverRepository`
 ```